resibots/dynamixel_control_hw/README.md

 We are currently working on the following features:

 - joint limits not implemented yet
-- position control only (doesn't manage wheel mode)
+- add support for the more exotic control modes (including current and multi-turn)
 - it would be great to offer a service to reset one actuator after an overload error

 ## Installation and usage